spamegg1/tarski/test/README.md

   - ✅ avail the name if it is occupied,
   - ✅ do nothing if the name is available.
 - ✅ Color buttons (Blue, Green, Gray) should change the selected color.
-- Delete button should do nothing.
+- ✅ Delete button should do nothing.
-- Size buttons (Small, Mid, Large) should change the selected size.
+- ✅ Size buttons (Small, Mid, Large) should change the selected size.
-- Shape buttons (Tri, Squ, Cir) should change the selected shape.
+- ✅ Shape buttons (Tri, Squ, Cir) should change the selected shape.
-- Block display should do nothing if clicked.

 #### Selected position is empty

+Different:

-- Add button should add selected block (if available) to the position.
+- ✅ Add button should add selected block (if available) to the position.

+Same (not tested again):

 - Name buttons (a, b, c, d, e, f) should:
   - avail the name if it is occupied,
   - do nothing if the name is available.